zhenyasav/meteor-react-router-ssr/README.md

   </Route>
 );

+// Simplest example:
+const createReduxStore = (initialState) => createStore(reducers, initialState);

+// More advanced: the 'history' param is useful when using the react-router-redux
+// package (e.g. to be able to trigger route transistions using redux actions) import { applyMiddleware } from 'redux';
+import { syncHistory } from 'react-router-redux';
+const createReduxStore = (initialState, history) => {
+  // Create the react-router-redux middleware with the received 'history' object
+  // (on the server side, ReactRouterSSR.Run() automatically passes a memoryHistory,
+  // compatible with server execution) const reduxRouterMiddleware = syncHistory(history);
+  const createStoreWithMiddleware = applyMiddleware(reduxRouterMiddleware)(createStore);
+  // Create the store.
+  return createStoreWithMiddleware(reducers, initialState);
+}

 Meteor.startup(() => {
   const clientOptions = {
     wrapper: Provider,
-    createReduxStore: (initialState, history) => {
-      const store = createStore(initialState);
-      // If using redux-simple-router, this is where you can bind the history with syncReduxAndRouter syncReduxAndRouter(history, store);
-      return store;
-    }
+    createReduxStore
   };
   // Use the same 'wrapper' and 'createReduxStore' in serverOptions, or adjust to your needs. const serverOptions = clientOptions;